 Graduate Studies in Mechanical Engineering at Tennessee Tech

-The Mechanical Engineering M.S. program at Tennessee Tech provides students advanced engineering skills and state-of-the-art knowledge in selected areas for positions in industry or pursuing a PH.D.
-Students focus their programs on specific interests among several areas:
+The Master of Science in Mechanical Engineering (MSME) degree program at Tennessee Tech provides students advanced engineering skills and state-of-the-art knowledge in selected areas for positions in industry or pursuing a PH.D.
+Students can focus their programs on a variety of different areas of interest to meet their specific career goals.

 Tennessee Tech houses three state-supported Centers of Excellence: Center for Energy Systems Research (CESR), Center for Manufacturing Research (CMR), and the Center for the Management, Utilization and Protection of Water Resources (CWR).
 The three centers offer excellent research opportunities, the use of state-of-the-art equipment and funding for graduate students in engineering.